awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

    1. For **Subnet**, choose a subnet\.
 If you enabled Multi\-AZ, you must choose two or three subnets\.
 Amazon ES will place a VPC endpoint and *elastic network interfaces* in the subnets\.
 **Note**
 You must reserve sufficient IP addresses for the network interfaces in the subnet \(or subnets\)\.
-For more information, see [Reserving IP Addresses in a VPC Subnet](es-vpc.md#es-reserving-ip-vpc-endpoints)\.
+For more information, see [Reserving IP addresses in a VPC subnet](es-vpc.md#es-reserving-ip-vpc-endpoints)\.

    1. For **Security groups**, choose the VPC security groups that need access to the Amazon ES domain\.
-For more information, see [VPC Support for Amazon Elasticsearch Service Domains](es-vpc.md)\.
+For more information, see [Launching your Amazon Elasticsearch Service domains using a VPC](es-vpc.md)\.

    1. For **IAM role**, keep the default role\.
 Amazon ES uses this predefined role \(also known as a *service\-linked role*\) to access your VPC and to place a VPC endpoint and network interfaces in the subnet of the VPC\.
-For more information, see [Service\-Linked Role for VPC Access](es-vpc.md#es-enabling-slr)\.
+For more information, see [Service\-linked role for VPC access](es-vpc.md#es-enabling-slr)\.

 1. In the **Fine\-grained access control** section, enable or disable fine\-grained access control:
    + If you want to use IAM for user management, choose **Set IAM role as master user** and specify the ARN for an IAM role\.
    + If you want to use the internal user database, choose **Create a master user** and specify a user name and password\.

    Whichever option you choose, the master user can access all indices in the cluster and all Elasticsearch APIs\.
-For guidance on which option to choose, see [Key Concepts](fgac.md#fgac-concepts)\.
+For guidance on which option to choose, see [Key concepts](fgac.md#fgac-concepts)\.

    If you disable fine\-grained access control, you can still control access to your domain by placing it within a VPC, applying a restrictive access policy, or both\.
 You must enable node\-to\-node encryption and encryption at rest to use fine\-grained access control\.

 1. \(Optional\) If you want to use SAML authentication for Kibana, choose **Prepare SAML authentication**\.
-After the domain is available, see [SAML Authentication for Kibana](saml.md) for additional steps\.
+After the domain is available, see [SAML authentication for Kibana](saml.md) for additional steps\.

 1. \(Optional\) If you want to use Amazon Cognito authentication for Kibana, choose **Enable Amazon Cognito authentication**\.

    1. Choose the Amazon Cognito user pool and identity pool that you want to use for Kibana authentication\.
-For guidance on creating these resources, see [Amazon Cognito Authentication for Kibana](es-cognito-auth.md)\.
+For guidance on creating these resources, see [Configuring Amazon Cognito authentication for Kibana](es-cognito-auth.md)\.

 1. For **Domain access policy**, add the ARNs or IP addresses that you want or choose a preconfigured policy from the dropdown list\.
-For more information, see [Identity and Access Management in Amazon Elasticsearch Service](es-ac.md) and [About Access Policies on VPC Domains](es-vpc.md#es-vpc-security)\.
+For more information, see [Identity and Access Management in Amazon Elasticsearch Service](es-ac.md) and [About access policies on VPC domains](es-vpc.md#es-vpc-security)\.
 **Note**
 If you chose **VPC access** in step 18, IP\-based policies are prohibited\.
 Instead, you can use [security groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) to control which IP addresses can access the domain\.
-For more information, see [About Access Policies on VPC Domains](es-vpc.md#es-vpc-security)\.
+For more information, see [About access policies on VPC domains](es-vpc.md#es-vpc-security)\.

 1. \(Optional\) To require that all requests to the domain arrive over HTTPS, select the **Require HTTPS for all traffic to the domain** check box\.

 1. \(Optional\) To enable node\-to\-node encryption, select the **Node\-to\-node encryption** check box\.
-For more information, see [Node\-to\-node Encryption for Amazon Elasticsearch Service](ntn.md)\.
+For more information, see [Node\-to\-node encryption for Amazon Elasticsearch Service](ntn.md)\.

 1. \(Optional\) To enable encryption of data at rest, select the **Enable encryption of data at rest** check box\.

    Select **\(Default\) aws/es** to have Amazon ES create a KMS encryption key on your behalf \(or use the one that it already created\)\.
 Otherwise, choose your own KMS encryption key from the **KMS master key** menu\.
-For more information, see [Encryption of Data at Rest for Amazon Elasticsearch Service](encryption-at-rest.md)\.
+For more information, see [Encryption of data at rest for Amazon Elasticsearch Service](encryption-at-rest.md)\.

 1. Choose **Next**\.

 1. On the **Review** page, review your domain configuration, and then choose **Confirm**\.

-### Creating Amazon ES Domains \(AWS CLI\)<a name="es-createdomains-cli"></a>
+### Creating Amazon ES domains \(AWS CLI\)<a name="es-createdomains-cli"></a>

 Instead of creating an Amazon ES domain by using the console, you can use the AWS CLI\.
-For syntax, see Amazon Elasticsearch Service in the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/es/index.html)\.
+For syntax, see Amazon Elasticsearch Service in the [AWS CLI command reference](https://docs.aws.amazon.com/cli/latest/reference/es/index.html)\.

-#### Example Commands<a name="es-createdomains-cli-examples"></a>
+#### Example commands<a name="es-createdomains-cli-examples"></a>

 This first example demonstrates the following Amazon ES domain configuration:
 + Creates an Amazon ES domain named *mylogs* with Elasticsearch version 5\.5